Power Surge Damage Case Study in Athens, GA

 - Identify likely casualty devices: Some electronics fail immediately; others may work but behave inconsistently after an event.

-The Real-World Costs of Waiting (Safety, Downtime, and Repeat Losses)
+The Real-World Costs of Waiting

 When surge symptoms show up, waiting can be more expensive than it looks—mostly because the “first broken thing” isn’t always the last.